danchoi/soywiki/README.markdown

 is for organizing your notes.

-In SoyWiki, a wiki page is a simple text file that has a WikiWord title on the first line and any text your want to insert below that.
+In SoyWiki, a wiki page is a simple text file that has a WikiWord title on the first line.
+Beyond that, you can append any text you want.
 (You may alter the title line at the top, but it helps you see what wiki page you're on.)
 SoyWiki will create stub WikiPages for you automatically as you traverse WikiLinks that don't yet reference any content.